hellman/libnum/README.md

 libnum
 ====================

+**Requirements:** python2.7

 This is a python library for some numbers functions:

 *  working with primes (generating, primality tests)
 *  common maths (gcd, lcm, n'th root)
 *  modular arithmetics (inverse, Jacobi symbol, square root, solve CRT)
 *  converting strings to numbers or binary strings

+Library may be used for learning/experimenting purposes.
+Should NOT be used for secure crypto implementations.

 List of functions
 ---------------------